filecoin-project/devgrants/open-grant-proposals/open-miner-marketplace.md

 #### Questions (by category) that we feel miners find difficult to get answers to:

 1. Information asymmetry in understanding returns:
-    * What is the yield that I can expect if I run a miner?
     * What are the overall profits and losses over the past X period since I have been running a miner?
-    * What can be my future returns look like?
+    * What can be my future returns look like basis my past track record?
     * Who are the miners who are earning more than me and why?